tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Goal(At(C1, JFK) ∧ At(C2, SFO) ∧ At(C3, SFO))
 ```

+Here are the results from all the searches that I performed: uninformed searches (#1-7), and heuristic searches (#8-10).

 ![problem 2](problem-2.jpg)

 ### Problem 3
-Here is the initial goal and state.
+Below are the initial goal and state for Problem 3.
+As you can see, this problem is more complex as it now involves 4 cargos and 4 airports (ATL, JFK, ORD, SFO), but only 2 airplanes to haul everything.

 ```
 Init(At(C1, SFO) ∧ At(C2, JFK) ∧ At(C3, ATL) ∧ At(C4, ORD)